gdbooks/TileBasedGamesInOpenTK/Chapter24.md

 In the render function, go ahead and draw a red rectangle around the selected tile.
 Remember to bring the tile from "tile space" back into "world space".
 We don't have a method to draw a square outline, you will have to do it with 4 lines.
 Here is what this should look like:

 ![SELECT](Images/tile_select.png)

+**Note:** Right now you probably just divided the mouse position X and Y by tile size, that should work very well for this demo.
+Be aware however, if you add scrolling, you will have to account for the scrolling offset in the mouse position!